rudisimo/dotfiles-zsh/README.md

 # dotfiles-zsh

-This repository configures a POSIX-compatible shell, to my preferences.
+This repository configures a POSIX-compatible shell to my liking.

 `SPDX-License-Identifier: MIT`